 The company filed for bankruptcy in September 2010 and Dish Network Corp.
 Acquired Blockbuster in 2011 for $320 million as a way for the TV provider to compete against rivals like Netflix.

-“This is not an easy decision, yet consumer demand is clearly moving to digital distribution of video entertainment,” DISH president and CEO Joseph P. Clayton said in a statement Wednesday.
+“This is not an easy decision.
+Yet consumer demand is moving to digital distribution of video entertainment. ,” DISH president and CEO Joseph P. Clayton said in a statement Wednesday.

-“Despite our closing of the physical distribution elements of the business, we continue to see value in the Blockbuster brand, and we expect to leverage that brand as we continue to expand our digital offerings.”
+“Despite our closing of the physical distribution elements of the business.
+We continue to see value in the Blockbusters brand.
+And we expect to leverage that brand as we continue to expand our digital offerings.”

-Blockbuster currently allows you to download or stream moves on a movie-by-movie basis, not as part of a subscription or package.
+Blockbusters currently allows you to download or stream moves on a movie-by-movie basis.
+Not as part of a subscription or package.